d3kad3nt/rsnapshot-parser/README.md

 **url**: The URL of the used gotify instance.
 **api_token**: The api_token from gotify that was created for the application.

+### Ntfy
+This module outputs a short message to a ntfy server if the backup was successful or not.

+#### Config
+The settings for the ntfy Module are in the "ntfy" Section of the config file.
+These are the settings that exist:
+**url**: The URL of the used ntfy instance.
+**topic**: The topic that should receive the notifications.

 ### Text Provider
 Text Provider are used to deliver text to the modules and can be used in multiple modules.
 If a module supports them they can be configured with the "providers" setting.